RosanneVaz/RosanneVaz/README.md

 ## 🚀 What I'm Up To

-- 🎓 Final year B.E. in Computer Science & Engineering (CGPA: 9.55)
+- 🎓 Final year B.E. in Computer Science & Engineering
 - 🔭 Currently working on **deep learning projects and full-stack applications**
 - 🌱 Learning **AWS Cloud, Advanced React, and Machine Learning Operations**
 - 👯 Looking to collaborate on **open-source projects and AI-driven applications**